HashAbdulla/CS490-milestone3/README.md

 3. Place `extended_corpus.jsonl` in the `code/` directory alongside the notebook.

 ## Hardware Assumptions
 This pipeline is configured to leverage CUDA hardware acceleration.
 It was tested locally on an NVIDIA RTX 3050 GPU.
-Training takes approximately 3-5 minutes on this hardware.
+Training takes approximately under 2 minutes on this hardware.

 ## How to Run & Reproduce Results
 1. Open `code/final_system.ipynb` in Jupyter or VS Code.